Food Service Forms

 ONLINE PERMITTING COMING SOON!

-Clark County Public Health will soon introduce a range of online services starting in summer of 2016.
+Clark County Public Health will soon introduce a range of online services.
 For additional information and implementation updates, click here.

 Selling food at an event?
 Review the different types of applications and select the one that matches your plan.

 Please note that there are restrictions to food service as a temporary establishment to ensure food safety.
 Time as control and cooling are not permitted.
 If your event is outdoors, the use of SternoTM is not allowed.
 All hot held food must be discarded at the end of the event.

 - Exempt from permit information: Application form and list of foods that do not require a permit when sold or offered to the public.